EOSIO/eosio.contracts/eosio.arbitration/README.md

     The initelection action will register an election by sending an inline action to the `regballot()` action on Trail.

-Note that adding candidates
+Note that adding candidates is done through the

 * `endelection(name candidate)`

-    The endlection action will close an existing election that is no longer open for voting.
+    The endelection action will close an existing election that is no longer open for voting.

     `candidate` is the account calling the endelection action.